thewavingcat/trustabletechnologymark/TTM change log/TTM change log.md

 ### Added
 - Admin: Published the final trustmark license
 - Comms: Added visual assets (trustmark versions) to Github repo
-- Comms: Started a style guide for trustmark and logo use

 ### Changed
 ### Deprecated